The north and west have the highest prevalence; the centre and centre-east the lowest

 43.1% of the total population aged 15 and over can read/write

-FGM is practised in Côte d’Ivoire by people of all religions and ethnic groups.
-The ethnic group with the highest prevalence among women aged 15-49 is the Mandé du nord, at 66.8%, followed by the Voltaïque/Gur, at 64.1%.
-The group with the lowest prevalence is the Akan, at 2.4% (although the small survey sample makes this figure somewhat unreliable), followed the Krou, at 19%.
-Prevalence among Muslim women aged 15-49 is 64.1%, among animists and those ‘without religion’ is 41.9%, and among Catholics is 17.9%.
+FGM is practised in Côte d’Ivoire by people of all religions and ethnic groups, although to different extents.
+The ethnic group with the highest prevalence among women aged 15–49 is the Mandé du nord, at 60.7%, followed by the Gur, at 59.1%.
+The group with the lowest prevalence is the Akan, at 2.7%, followed by the Krou, at 14.1%.
+However, these figures should be interpreted with caution due to the relatively small numbers of women surveyed.

 Prevalence among Muslim women aged 15–49 is 61.5%, among animists and those ‘without religion’ is 48.5%, and among Christians is 11.8%.